 Though not much is known about Nerva’s life and reign, his success in ensuring a peaceful transition of power was crucial for the Roman Empire.

 The second of the Five Good Emperors of Rome was Trajan, who ruled for a period of 19 years.
 History has looked kindly upon Trajan and his rule and he is widely considered to be among the best emperors in Roman history.

 Trajan was the quintessential Roman.
 He was a strong, ambitious leader with a military background, and was also a shrewd politician.
 He was beloved by the military, politicians, and commoners alike.

 Under Trajan’s rule the Roman Empire reached its territorial extent.
 Upon his death the empire’s border stretched from Britain in the north, Mesopotamia in the east, North Africa in the south and the Iberian peninsula in the west.
 The Mediterranean was firmly under Roman control.

 In order to reach this extent Trajan led several of his own wars.
 Perhaps his most notable was the conquest of Dacia whose plethora of gold mines brought great wealth to the empire.

-Trajan also conquered Mesopotamia, Assyria, and Armenia from the Parthian empire, but following his reign they were abandoned due to their indefensibility.
+Trajan also conquered Mesopotamia, Assyria, and Armenia from the Parthian empire, but following his reign Rome abandoned the provinces due to their indefensibility.1

 Aside from conquests Trajan also oversaw an extensive public works program to build sections of Rome as well as repair and expand Roman roads.
 Many works from his rule remain to this day such as Trajan’s Market and Trajan’s Column.